The Atrían Empire

 History

-According to traditional Atrían folklore, humanity has lived through four Eras.
-The First Era is the Golden Age, when the gods lived on Felas alongside humanity.
-Humans served the gods, and in return they blessed humanity with bountiful food and drink, safety from wild animals and other dangers, and eternal life.
-This came to an end after humans betrayed the gods, so they left Felas to live in a divine other-world.
-Humans were left to fend for themselves, vulnerable to beasts and diseases.
-This was the Second Era, the Fallen Era.
+According to Atrían folk tales, humanity has lived through four Eras.
+The First Era is known as the Golden Era, when the gods created the universe and lived on Ignaknil alongside humans.
+Humans served the gods in ignorant bliss, and in return the gods gave them endless food, safety from wild animals, and eternal life.
+Eventually humans rebelled against the humans, and so the gods left the world and created Zlemyuvír, the Realm of God.
+Humans lost their immortality and learned the hardships of the world.
+Thus began the Second Era, known as the Fallen Age.
 The Third Era, known as the Silver Era, began when Rímet formed the first united Atrían state, and Ignolbi Tankyo declared the start of the Fourth Era, the Imperial Era.

 Prehistory